List of military occupations

-This article presents a list of military occupations.
-Only military occupations since the customary laws of belligerent military occupation were first clarified and supplemented by the Hague Convention of 1907 are included In this article.
+This article presents a list of military occupations, both historic and contemporary, but only those that have taken place since the customary laws of belligerent military occupation were first clarified and supplemented by the Hague Convention of 1907.

-Military occupation is the effective military control by a power, including individual states or supranational organizations such as the United Nations, of a territory outside that power's sovereign territory.
+As currently understood in international law, "military occupation" is the effective military control by a power of a territory outside of said power's recognized sovereign territory.
+The occupying power in question may be an individual state or a supranational organization, such as the United Nations.

-Contemporary occupations
+Ongoing occupations

 Historical occupations

 Events before the Hague Convention of 1907 are out of scope.